swaptacular/swpt_accounts/protocol.rst

    to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
-If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
-Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.
+If the new configuration has been successfully applied, an `AccountChange`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

-2. If the specified account does not exist, the message timestamp MUST be verified.
-If the message timestamp is too far in the past, the message MUST be ignored, and a `RejectedConfig`_ message MUST be sent. [#]_ Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
-If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
-Otherwise a `RejectedConfig`_ message MUST be sent.
+2. If the specified account does not exist, the message's timestamp MUST be verified.
+If it is too far in the past, the message MUST be ignored, and a `RejectedConfig`_ message MUST be sent. [#]_ Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
+If the new account has been successfully created, an `AccountChange`_ message MUST be sent;
+   otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#] Server implementations MAY not allow incoming transfer for "scheduled for deletion" accounts.